New physics searches with heavy-ion collisions at the LHC: Introduction

 \section{Introduction}

-Physics beyond the Standard Model (BSM) is necessary in order to explain numerous unsolved empirical and theoretical problems in high energy physics.
-Prominent examples among them are the nature of dark matter (DM), the origin of matter-antimatter asymmetry (baryogenesis), and finite neutrino masses, on the one hand, as well as the Higgs mass fine-tuning, the null $\theta_\text{QCD}$ Charge-Parity (CP) violation term in Quantum Chromodynamics (QCD), the origin of fermion families and mixings, charge quantization, the cosmological constant, and a consistent description of quantum gravity, on the other hand.
+Physics beyond the Standard Model (SM) is necessary in order to explain numerous unsolved empirical and theoretical problems in high energy physics (see \eg~\cite{CidVidal:2018eel} for a recent review).
+Prominent examples among them are the nature of dark matter (DM), the origin of matter-antimatter asymmetry (baryogenesis), and finite neutrino masses, on the one hand, as well as the Higgs mass fine-tuning, the null $\theta_\text{QCD}$ Charge-Parity (CP) violation term in Quantum Chromodynamics (QCD), the origin of fermion families and mixings, charge quantisation, the cosmological constant, and a consistent description of quantum gravity, on the other hand.
 Most solutions to these problems require new particles --- such as supersymmetric partners, dark photons, right-handed neutrinos, axions, monopoles --- and/or new interactions, which have so far evaded observation due to their large masses and/or their small couplings to SM particles.
-Two common complementary routes are followed at colliders in order to search for BSM physics.
-If BSM appears at high masses, one needs to maximize the center-of-mass (c.m.) energy $\sqrt s$.
-If BSM involves small couplings, one needs to maximize the luminosity $\Lumi$.
-At face value, both strategies present obvious drawbacks for searches in heavy-ions (HI) compared to $pp$ collisions at the LHC: (i) PbPb collisions run at roughly 2.5 times lower nucleon-nucleon c.m.\ energies than $pp$ collisions ($\sqrtsnn = \unit[5.5\text{ vs.\ }14]{TeV}$), and (ii) the nucleon-nucleon luminosities are about a factor 100 smaller ($\Lumi_\text{NN} = A^2 \times 6 \cdot \unit[10^{27}]{cm^{-1} s^{-2}} = \unit[2.5 \cdot 10^{32}]{cm^{-2} s^{-1}}$ for PbPb vs.\ $\Lumi_\text{pp} = \unit[2 \cdot 10^{34}] {cm^{-2} s^{-1}}$).
+Two common complementary routes are followed at colliders in order to search for beyond Standard Model (BSM) physics.
+If BSM appears at high masses, one needs to maximise the center-of-mass (c.m.) energy $\sqrt s$.
+If BSM involves small couplings, one needs to maximise the luminosity $\Lumi$.
+At face value, both strategies present obvious drawbacks for searches in heavy-ion (HI) compared to $pp$ collisions at the Large Hadron Collider (LHC): (i) PbPb collisions run at roughly 2.5 times lower nucleon-nucleon c.m.\ energies than $pp$ collisions ($\sqrtsnn = \unit[5.5\text{ vs.\ }14]{TeV}$), and (ii) the nucleon-nucleon luminosities are about a factor 100 smaller (in 2018, $\Lumi_\text{NN} = A^2 \times 6 \cdot \unit[10^{27}]{cm^{-2} s^{-1}} = \unit[2.5 \cdot 10^{32}]{cm^{-2} s^{-1}}$ for PbPb vs.\ $\Lumi_\text{pp} = \unit[2 \cdot 10^{34}] {cm^{-2} s^{-1}}$).